turri21/Altair8800_Senhor/README.md

 reboot mister

-connect to console com4 at 115200 with putty login un:root pw:1
+connect to console com4 at 115200 with putty

+login
+  - un:root
+  - pw:1

 load altair core

-screen /dev/ttys1 19200

-select basic4k32 in osd
-press load program in osd
 select console port in osd

+screen /dev/ttyS1 19200

 set sense switches on Altair front panel
   - 15 to 10 on
   - 9 off
   - 8 on

 select on switch

 select run switch

+select basic4k32 in osd

+press load program in osd

 MEMORY SIZE?
 TERMINAL WIDTH?